MatiasEtcheve/RECVIS-transporter-networks/README.md

 * `ravens`: a gym-like framework which implements transporter networks.
 It uses `tensorflow==2.3`, which works best wih `cuda-10.1`.
 This version of cuda is going to be the primary one.
-* `Monocular-Depth-Estimation-Toolbox`: a toolbox which implements Adabins and BinsFormer.
+* `AdaBins`: a repository which implements Adabins.
 It uses `torch==1.8`, which works best/only with `cuda-10.2`
 This version of cuda is going to be the secondary one.